Request Request Appointment Forms Download Our Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 How much of my original chewing capacity can I expect to regain?

-Generally, you can look to gain up to 30% of your natural chewing strength with partial or full dentures.
-For maximum effectiveness, we always recommend taking smaller bites and avoiding the harder items like certain nuts and seeds.
+Generally, you can gain up to 30% of your natural chewing strength with partial or full dentures.
+For maximum effectiveness, we always recommend taking smaller bites and avoiding the harder items, like certain nuts and seeds.
 Still, with your new prosthetics, you can look forward to maintaining a normal diet.

 Can I leave my dentures or partials in while I sleep?

-We highly recommend that you remove, clean and soak your prosthetics before retiring for bed.
+We highly recommend that you remove, clean, and soak your prosthetics before going to bed.
 In addition to helping to keep bacteria accumulation at bay, which is vital to preserving your oral health, it will give your gums a rest.
-Ultimately, removing your prosthetics and taking proper care of them will lead to a longer lasting tooth replacement.
+Ultimately, removing your prosthetics and taking proper care of them will lead to a longer lifespan.

 How much will the procedure cost?